 Free Initial Consultations for Thalassophobia

-We offer all prospective clients a FREE initial consultation to discuss your Thalassophobia prior to commencing any treatment plans.
+We offer all prospective clients FREE initial consultations to discuss your Thalassophobia problems prior to commencing any therapy programmes.

 During this consultation we will discuss the various psychological therapy options that are available to you and make a considered recommendation based on your individual personal circumstances.

 Initial consultations are also available online.

 At Tranceform Psychology we recognise the importance of the therapy relationship in helping people to bring about effective change, so it is important to meet (either face-to-face or online) before deciding to follow a course of psychotherapy.

 Our policy is to help people make a fully balanced & considered decision about undertaking work with us, including both the financial and personal implications.

 Our 10 session course of Cognitive Behavioural Therapy is clinically proven to be effective across a range of different psychological problems.

 Using an online learning platform, it is available with 2, 5 or 10 sessions of clinical support either face-to-face in the Wombourne offices, or using Zoom video facilities.